Timeline (local time)

 - Rule out data that needs too much work or start engaging mentors for help

-- Create an evidence repository and add this URL to you Hackerspace project page.
-Start adding content even if it just photos of your workings for now (what is an evidence repository?
-Github for the techies and Google folder or similar that you can share via a URL for non-techies).
+- Create an evidence repository and add the URL to your Hackerspace project page.
+Start adding content even if it is just photos of your workings for now (what is an evidence repository?
+Github for the techies, or a Google Drive / Dropbox folder or similar that you can share via a URL for non-techies).

 - Record URLs of datasets you use for submitting on your project page.